 Here’s the step-by-step description of the process we use to deliver business continuity as a service:

-The first step of our business continuity program is to complete a comprehensive evaluation of your current program — including a full evaluation report detailing:
+The first step of our business continuity program is to complete a comprehensive evaluation of your current program through our proprietary Resiliency Diagnosis process — including a full evaluation report detailing:

 - Needs assessment